partrita/DataAnalysis-w-AI-course/week02/README.md

-# Documenting data and code: discovery and README with AI
+# Week02: Code and data discovery and documentation with AI

 ## Objectives